 What Is the Average App Retention Rate?

-How To Calculate App Retention
+How to Calculate App Retention

 You can use the following formula to measure your app retention rate:

-Daily Active Users (DAU) / Monthly Active Users (MAU) = App retention rate
+- Daily Active Users (DAU) / Monthly Active Users (MAU) = App retention rate

 Calculating your churn rate or the number of users you lose across a certain time is also important.
 You can calculate your app churn rate with the formula below:

-(Number of Churned Customers ÷ Total Number of Customers at Start of Time Period) × 100
+- (Number of Churned Customers ÷ Total Number of Customers at Start of Time Period) × 100

-6 Tactics To Increase Your App Retention
+10 Tactics to Increase App Retention

 Now that we covered app retention, it's time to understand what you can do to improve it.
-Use these tactics to keep customers engaged during their app use:

 1. Attract the Right Users